Considering repeating HPAT/Leaving Cert? Here’s some advice from someone who has done it before

 This is perhaps the most important piece of advice I can give to anyone who has decided they are going to repeat.
 Just because you did not get the required points first time does not mean you cannot improve dramatically on the next attempt.
 I initially fell into the trap of self-doubt as I had achieved okay results in the Leaving Certificate and a below average score on the HPAT exam.
 At the start I thought the HPAT in particular could not be prepared for and that I was probably not going to improve my score enough.
 However whilst preparing with MedEntry I realised that you need to have confidence in yourself that you can do it, you can improve your HPAT score.
 I improved my score significantly on my second attempt and I know of many others who have done the same using MedEntry.
 Trust MedEntry, Trust the process, but most of all—Trust in yourself.

-This blog was written by D. Shaughnessy, a MedEntry and current medical student who achieved 99th percentile in the HPAT in 2018.
+This blog was written by D. Shaughnessy, a MedEntry and current medical student who achieved 99th percentile in the HPAT.